Last modified: May 25, 2025

 Covariance

-Covariance indicates the direction of the linear relationship between variables.
+Covariance indicates the direction of linear relationship; positive values show same direction movement.

 Function: